piisa/pii-data/doc/srcdocument.md

    the document variant (`sequence`, `tree`, `table`) and creates a `*LocalSrcDocument` of the appropriate class
- * `LocalSrcDocumentFile` is a dispatcher class that takes as its first argument a filename contianing a serialized document (see below), opens and loads it and returns an object of the right class (after parsing the document header).
+ * `LocalSrcDocumentFile` is a dispatcher class that takes as its first argument a filename containing a serialized PIISA document (see below), opens and loads it and returns an object of the right class (after parsing the document header).